Make your own red hot cinnamon popcorn with this easy recipe! This recipe makes popcorn that’s coated with a red hot candy coating.

 - 1/2 teaspoon cinnamon extract optional

-Working quickly, pour over popcorn stirring to coat.
+- Working quickly, pour over warm popcorn stirring to coat.

 Adapted from thesisterdish.blogspot.com